yegor256/blog/_drafts/_bigotry.md

 to impose their views on others."

-Did we really learn any lessons from the last century or are we still the same good old bigots, looking for a reason to hunt those who we disagree with?
+Did we really learn any lessons from the last century or are we still the same good old bigots, looking for a reason to hunt down those who we disagree with?

 <hr/>

 You want to know the name of the conference?
 It was [DevOpsDays Oslo](https://www.devopsdays.org/events/2018-oslo/welcome/).
 They are not alone.
-There were a few others, who canceled my talks.
+There were a few others also who canceled my talks.
 Here is a non-complete list of them (I will keep updating the list, if and when I know for sure what the reason for rejection was):

   * [DevOpsDays Oslo](https://www.devopsdays.org/events/2018-oslo/welcome/) by Anders Bruvik.
   * [vJUG](https://virtualjug.com/) by [Simon Maple](https://www.yegor256.com/2017/07/04/sexism.html#comment-3403001068).

 I will not hide their names.
-Just like Nazi criminals, these guys should be known, visible, and prosecuted, as soon as possible.
+Just like Nazi criminals these guys should be known, visible, and prosecuted, as soon as possible.